open-telemetry/opentelemetry-specification/specification/concurrency.md

 For languages which support concurrent execution the OpenTelemetry APIs provide specific guarantees and safeties.
 Not all of API functions are safe to be called concurrently.
-Function and method documentation must explicitly specify whether it is safe or no to make concurrent calls and in what situations.
+Function and method documentation MUST explicitly specify whether it is safe or not to make concurrent calls and in what situations.

 The following are general recommendations of concurrent call safety of